Articles

 You’re not an advanced marketing professional or your business needs are relatively simple.
 Going with ActiveCampaign in this case might mean you end up paying for many features you’ll never need or use.

 It’s also not the best platform if usability and an intuitive editor are what you’re looking for.
-While ActiveCampaign’s drag and drop editor has improved over the years, many customers still complain that it’s difficult to use and prone to bugs.
+While ActiveCampaign’s drag-and-drop editor has improved over the years, many customers still complain that it’s difficult to use and prone to bugs.

 Finally, while ActiveCampaign offers newsletter and landing page templates, they’re pretty barebones and require a lot of editing and know-how to make them look good and align with your branding.